 And there’s nothing better than waking up in the ‘city of love’ and starting off your day with a traditional Parisian breakfast.
 Coffee, crepes, croissants, I couldn’t have asked for more.
 Just a short walk from the apartment, I was definitely spoiled for choice.
 Seated at our tiny table amongst the locals, we spent a good hour just eating and drinking coffee as we watched the world go by.

-Don’t get me wrong, I love experiencing luxury hotels as I travel, I mean who wouldn’t, but with the amount of travelling I do, Airbnb is the more affordable option whilst giving me the authentic experience I’m after.
+Don’t get me wrong, I love experiencing luxury hotels as I travel, I mean who doesn’t!
+But with the amount of travelling I do, Airbnb is often the more affordable option.

-At €140 a night I would say this place is affordable as it sleeps up to four people, which only comes out to €35 per person per night.
+At €140 a night I would say that’s a bargain for this place.
+Especially because it sleeps up to four people.
+That’s only €35 per person per night.
 Not a bad deal if you ask me!
-It was the luxury Paris accommodation we were looking for at a price we could actually afford.